briannhinton/chromebook-config/README.md

 ## Checklist

-### 1. Run install.sh
+### 1. Install requirements

 - Open Termux
-- Update Termux enter `apt update && apt upgrade`
-- Setup access to local storage enter `termux-setup-storage`
-- Download install.sh to your computer.
-Locate the file in Termux
-- Enter `./install.sh` in a Terminal window to run the script
+- Enter ```bash apt install -y curl``` to install curl

+### 2. Installation
+- Enter ` bash -c "$(curl -fsSL https://raw.githubusercontent.com/mrbrianhinton/chromebook-config/master/install.sh)"`

-Install.sh will install:
+install.sh will install:
 - A better version of wget
+- npm
-- npm and nodejs
+- nodejs
 - ruby
 - coreutils

-Then install.sh will setup, and build the latest version of Hugo.
+- golang
+- make

+Then it will run `termux-storage-setup` to gain access to local storage.

+When install.sh is complete it will prompt you that it is done.

+TODO: Setup bash-profile, gitconfig, etc. more easily.

-### 2. Prep Terminal
+### 2. Build and install Hugo

-- Copy `.bash-profile` into your `$HOME` directory
-- Copy `.gitconfig` into your `$HOME` directory
-- Copy `.gitignore` into your `$HOME` directory
+- Enter ` bash -c "$(curl -fsSL https://raw.githubusercontent.com/mrbrianhinton/chromebook-config/master/hugo-build.sh)"`

 ## Use it yourself